 - Create realistic tests

 - Note the difference between the actual measured speed and perceived performance

-- Correlate performance issues against underlying issues
+- Then correlate performance issues against underlying issues

 What are the different types?

-Load testing – This is deployed to evaluate the test subject’s ability to perform under anticipated user loads, identifying performance bottlenecks
+Load testing – This is deployed to evaluate the test subject’s ability to perform under anticipated user loads, then identifying performance bottlenecks

 Spike testing – This measures the reaction to sudden large user spikes in the load

 Volume testing – Large volumes of data are added to the database.
 Overall behaviour is then measured to evaluate performance under varying database sizes

 Scalability testing – This is designed to determine the test subject’s effectiveness when “scaling up” to support an increased user load.

 This brief rundown of performance testing merely scratches the surface of what is a critical component of software testing.
 It is designed to ensure customer satisfaction and retention.
 Peace of mind to investors can also be achieved by dismissing the chances of product failure.
 It can be said then that it is fundamental to the efforts of any testing team.
 If you would like a more detailed account then please contact us via the form below.
 One of our software experts will be happy to oblige!